Stop Running Out of Time on ACT Math!

 Because there is no guessing penalty, you should never leave a question blank.
 However, there are still a few strategies that can vary depending on your current score.
 Remember, as your score increases, your strategies will change.

-It is very tempting to try and answer every question presented to you on the test, but to o learn to manage time on ACT math section, you have to learn to be more discriminating with choosing which questions you attempt and how you answer questions.
+It is very tempting to try and answer every question presented to you on the test, but to learn to stop running out of time on ACT math section, you have to learn to be more discriminating with choosing which questions you attempt and how you answer questions.

 Each and every question is worth the same amount of points and there is no reason to answer the questions in order, so it is to your advantage to tackle the questions you can answer fastest and easiest first and then try the more time-consuming ones.
 Rule of thumb is if it takes you more than 30 seconds to figure out and solve a question, leave it and come back to it later.